Skip to main content

 Direct API calls don’t add to context.
 Use them only for data the model doesn’t need (analytics, logging, UI-only updates).

 Direct fetch requires CSP configurationIf you use fetch() directly from widgets, you need to configure Content Security Policy (CSP) headers.
-ChatGPT blocks requests to domains not explicitly allowed.
+The host blocks requests to domains not explicitly allowed.
 Add allowed domains to connectDomains in your widget configuration.
 See registerWidget.

 The Communication Loop

-1. ChatGPT calls your tool → Server responds with structuredContent
+1. Host calls your tool → Server responds with structuredContent

 2. Widget hydrates with useToolInfo